 At Ho Foods in New York, Taiwanese-American chef Richard Ho believes he’s landed on the recipe that best replicates the homemade beef noodle soup he had growing up in Los Angeles.

-After graduating from the University of California, Berkeley, with a degree in economics, Ho went to New York to make his bones in the the city’s restaurant scene.
+After graduating from the University of California, Berkeley, Ho went to New York to make his bones in the the city’s restaurant scene.
 He landed a job at Blue Ribbon Sushi and managed the front of the house for six years.

 “When you spend 10 years around kitchens, you’re bound to see something and learn something from it,” he says.